-1000 - Instruction 210 - Group Insurance 16 - Other activities necessary to maintain LFA operations and ser
+1000 - Instruction 210 - Group Insurance 16 - Other activities necessary to

+maintain LEA operations and services

+and employ existing LEA staff.

 Please describe the expenditures within the account and how they will address a COVID-19 need

 USD 415 will employ a College and Career Readiness Facilitator to assist our students in preparing for post-secondary success.
 Like many districts, the class of 2020 didn't meet the post-secondary attendance levels of previous classes due to the pandemic.
 This is now seen in our postsecondary success rate.
 Postsecondary attendance rates have yet to fully return to their pre-Covid levels.
 We want to better ensure that our students exit USD 415 prepared to be successful for postsecondary education, training, or the world of work.
 A facilitator will be able to concentrate on each student's goals, plans, and aptitudes.
 This will provide more opportunities for all students to find the right path and access to resources.